ohmycloud/website/jekyll/docs/nep1.rst

   an in-place version should get an ``-In`` suffix (``replaceIn`` for this example).

-The stdlib API is designed to be **易于使用** and consistent.
+The stdlib API is designed to be **easy to use** and consistent.
 Ease of use is measured by the number of calls to achieve a concrete high level action.
 The ultimate goal is that the programmer can *guess* a name.